suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Name | Encoding | Description
 ---|---|---
-suit-wait-event-authorization | int | Same as {{suit-parameter-update-priority}}
-suit-wait-event-power | int | Wait until power state suit-wait-event-network | int | Wait until network state suit-wait-event-other-device-version | See below | Wait for other device to match version suit-wait-event-time | uint | Wait until time (POSIX timestamp) suit-wait-event-time-of-day | uint | Wait until seconds since 00:00:00 suit-wait-event-day-of-week | uint | Wait until days since Sunday
+suit-wait-event-authorization | int | Same as suit-parameter-update-priority suit-wait-event-power | int | Wait until power state suit-wait-event-network | int | Wait until network state suit-wait-event-other-device-version | See below | Wait for other device to match version suit-wait-event-time | uint | Wait until time (seconds since 1970-01-01) suit-wait-event-time-of-day | uint | Wait until seconds since 00:00:00 suit-wait-event-time-of-day-utc | uint | Wait until seconds since 00:00:00 UTC suit-wait-event-day-of-week | uint | Wait until days since Sunday suit-wait-event-day-of-week-utc | uint | Wait until days since Sunday UTC

 suit-wait-event-other-device-version reuses the encoding of suit-parameter-version-match.
 It is encoded as a sequence that contains an implementation-defined bstr identifier for the other device, and a list of one or more SUIT_Parameter_Version_Match.

 #### suit-parameter-uri-list

 Indicates a list of URIs from which to fetch a resource.
-The URI list is encoded as a list of tstr, in priority order.
-The Recipient should attempt to fetch the resource from each URI in turn, ruling out each, in order, if the resource is inaccessible or it is otherwise undesirable to fetch from that URI. suit-parameter-uri-list is consumed by {{suit-directive-fetch-uri-list}}.
+The URI list is encoded as a list of text string, in priority order.
+CBOR Tag 32 is not used because the meaning of the text string is unambiguous in this context.
+The Recipient should attempt to fetch the resource from each URI in turn, ruling out each, in order, if the resource is inaccessible or it is otherwise undesirable to fetch from that URI. suit-parameter-uri-list is consumed by suit-directive-fetch-uri-list ({{suit-directive-fetch-uri-list}}).

 #### suit-parameter-fetch-arguments

-An implementation-defined set of arguments to [suit-directive-fetch](#suit-directive-fetch).
+An implementation-defined set of arguments to suit-directive-fetch ({{suit-directive-fetch}}).
 Arguments are encoded in a bstr.

 #### suit-parameter-strict-order

 The Strict Order Parameter allows a manifest to govern when directives can be executed out-of-order.
 This allows for systems that have a sensitivity to order of updates to choose the order in which they are executed.
 It also allows for more advanced systems to parallelize their handling of updates.
 Strict Order defaults to True.
 It MAY be set to False when the order of operations does not matter.
 When arriving at the end of a command sequence, ALL commands MUST have completed, regardless of the state of SUIT_Parameter_Strict_Order.
+SUIT_Process_Dependency must preserve and restore the state of SUIT_Parameter_Strict_Order.
 If SUIT_Parameter_Strict_Order is returned to True, ALL preceding commands MUST complete before the next command is executed.

 See {{parallel-processing}} for behavioral description of Strict Order.

 #### suit-parameter-soft-failure

-When executing a command sequence inside [suit-directive-try-each](#suit-directive-try-each) or [suit-directive-run-sequence](#suit-directive-run-sequence) and a condition failure occurs, the manifest processor aborts the sequence.
+When executing a command sequence inside suit-directive-try-each ({{suit-directive-try-each}}) or suit-directive-run-sequence ({{suit-directive-run-sequence}}) and a condition failure occurs, the manifest processor aborts the sequence.
 For suit-directive-try-each, if Soft Failure is True, the next sequence in Try Each is invoked, otherwise suit-directive-try-each fails with the condition failure code.
 In suit-directive-run-sequence, if Soft Failure is True the suit-directive-run-sequence simply halts with no side-effects and the Manifest Processor continues with the following command, otherwise, the suit-directive-run-sequence fails with the condition failure code.

 suit-parameter-soft-failure is scoped to the enclosing SUIT_Command_Sequence.
 Its value is discarded when SUIT_Command_Sequence terminates.
 It MUST NOT be set outside of suit-directive-try-each or suit-directive-run-sequence.